Robot to help assist the elderly

 “Assisting the elderly”

-The new multipurpose home care droid, Twenty-One, consists of a human-like upper body with a wheeled base and has unbelievable dexterity and mobility in order to see it carry out numerous tasks, which can be seen here.
-As Japan looks for solutions to its increasingly large aging population, such inventions as the Twenty-One robot are gaining traction.
+The new multi-purpose home care droid, Twenty-One, consists of a human-like upper body with a wheeled base and has unbelievable dexterity and mobility in order to see it carry out numerous tasks, which can be seen here.
+As Japan looks for solutions to its increasingly large ageing population, such inventions as the Twenty-One robot are gaining traction.

 Androids are the name given to humanoid robots and it is believed that they could be the future of elderly care, which could see more elderly people remain in their own home with the assistance of such inventions.
 These robots are even becoming more sophisticated in their ability to recognise human emotions, a function that is paramount in the production of such inventions for elderly home care.

-It is hoped that soon, with the help of such robots and mobility features such as level walk in showers assisting the elderly, more people will be able to continue living in their own homes.
+It is hoped that soon, with the help of such robots and mobility features such as walk in showers and baths assisting the elderly, more people will be able to continue living in their own homes.

 Image Credit: Robbie Sproule (flickr.com)